-- Acting in accordance with the 'Headteachers' standards' and the expectations of the school community. - Creating a culture where children experience a positive and enriching school life. - Upholding ambitious educational standards which prepare children from all backgrounds for their next phase of education and life. - Promoting positive and respectful relationships across the school community and a safe, orderly and inclusive environment. - Establishing and sustain high-quality, expert teaching across all subjects and phases, built on an evidence-informed understanding of effective teaching and how children learn. - Ensuring teaching is underpinned by high levels of subject expertise and approaches which respect the distinct nature of subject disciplines or specialist domains. - Ensuring a broad, structured and coherent curriculum entitlement which sets out the knowledge, skills and values that will be taught. - Establishing effective curricular leadership. - Ensuring valid, reliable and proportionate approaches are used when assessing children's knowledge and understanding of the curriculum and ensure effective use is made of formative assessment. - Forging constructive relationships beyond the school, working in partnership with parents and the local community.
+- Acting in accordance with the 'Headteachers' standards' and the expectations of the school community. - Creating a culture where children experience a positive and enriching school life. - Upholding ambitious educational standards which prepare children from all backgrounds for their next phase of education and life. - Promoting positive and respectful relationships across the school community and a safe, orderly and inclusive environment. - Understanding and acting within the statutory assessment frameworks which set out the duties, responsibilities and reporting arrangements to be followed. - Establishing and sustain high-quality, expert teaching across all subjects and phases, built on an evidence-informed understanding of effective teaching and how children learn. - Ensuring teaching is underpinned by high levels of subject expertise and approaches which respect the distinct nature of subject disciplines or specialist domains. - Ensuring a broad, structured and coherent curriculum entitlement which sets out the knowledge, skills and values that will be taught.

+- Establishing effective curricular leadership. - Ensuring valid, reliable and proportionate approaches are used when assessing children's knowledge and understanding of the curriculum and ensure effective use is made of formative assessment. - Forging constructive relationships beyond the school, working in partnership with parents and the local community.